Cerebrox03/Life-Skills/Grit_And_Growth_Mindset.md

 The key point in the video is that people with an internal locus of control are more motivated and willing to face challenges because they believe their hard work can make a difference.
 The video suggests praising effort rather than just intelligence to help build this mindset.

 ## 4.)
-What are the key points mentioned by speaker to build growth mindset (explanation not needed).
+What are the key points mentioned by speaker to build growth mindset (explanation not needed)

 Here are the key points to build a growth mindset:
 - Believe in your ability to improve.